Can I get help with the FAFSA?

 The student receives his/her SAR at about the same time that the school receives an ISIR.
 The ISIR will tell us if we need to request other documents in order to determine your financial aid eligibility.
 If no additional documents are needed, the student should be mailed an award letter packet within two weeks of the date we receive the ISIR.

-If we need documents, they will usually be reviewed within two weeks of receiving them and either an award letter will be generated or further processing, such as correcting information against what we receive, or submitting information to other agencies such as INS is conducted.
+If we need documents, they will usually be reviewed within 4-6 weeks or less of receiving them, and either an award letter will be generated or further processing, such as correcting information against what we receive, or submitting information to other agencies.
 Again, when the further processing is completed within two weeks of that date, an award letter will usually be generated.

 With the award letter, the student receives a copy of an acknowledgement form.